HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 # Large Language Model

 * Context Length: Context length refers to the number of tokens a language model can process.
-The longer the context length, the more information and the richer the context the model has for generating a response.
+The longer the context length, the more information and the richer the context the model has for generating a response [[LinkedIn, Arun Kesavan]][Understanding the Context Length Hitch with GPT Models](.

 | Model |  Context Length |
 | --- | --- |